Loading prediction data...

-Although our product is significantly different from traditional quantitative strategies, in essence, we are still a quantitative strategy, and thus, the metrics used to evaluate traditional quantitative strategies are applicable.
-In fact, whenever you encounter any investment opportunity, you can use this framework to evaluate it yourself, as it is the cornerstone of strategy evaluation in the financial field for over a hundred years.
+Although our product differs significantly from traditional quantitative strategies, we are essentially still a quantitative strategy and therefore subject to traditional evaluation metrics for quantitative strategies.
+In fact, you can use this framework to evaluate any investment opportunity yourself, as this has been the cornerstone of strategy evaluation in the financial field for hundreds of years.

-There are 7 metrics to evaluate a quantitative system, divided into three categories:
+There are 7 indicators for evaluating a quantitative system, divided into three categories:

-• Annualized Return: Measures the performance of the strategy within a year, reflecting its profitability.
-Most funds in the market use annualized return to compare with each other, so this metric is straightforward, and of course, the higher, the better.
+• Annualized Return: Measures the strategy's performance over a year, reflecting its profitability.
+Most funds in the market use annualized returns to compare with each other, so this indicator is clear at a glance - the higher, the better.

-• Sharpe Ratio: The return adjusted for risk, showing the return per unit of risk.
-It is an important metric to measure the strength of a strategy, not just luck.
+• Sharpe Ratio: Risk-adjusted return, showing the return per unit of risk.
+It's an important indicator for measuring strategy strength, not just luck.

-• Number of Trades: The trading frequency of the strategy, reflecting the activity level and market participation of the strategy.
+• Number of Trades: The trading frequency of the strategy, reflecting its activity level and market participation.

 • Maximum Drawdown (MDD): Represents the maximum potential loss from peak to trough, crucial for understanding downside risk.
-An excellent strategy needs to be resilient, not collapsing even in the worst market conditions.
-Generally, controlling it within 10% is considered an excellent strategy.
+An excellent strategy needs resilience and shouldn't collapse even in the worst market conditions.
+Generally speaking, keeping it within 10% is considered an excellent strategy.

-• Expected Shortfall (Tail Risk): Quantifies the expected loss in tail events, providing insights into extreme risks.
-It measures the maximum loss a strategy might face when a black swan event occurs.
-The lower this metric, the better, and it should not exceed 20%.
+• Expected Shortfall (Tail Risk): Quantifies expected losses in tail events, providing insights into extreme risks.
+It measures the maximum loss a strategy might face when black swan events occur.
+The lower this indicator, the better - it should typically not exceed 20%.

-• Strategy Capacity: Determines the amount of capital the strategy can manage without degrading performance, crucial for assessing scalability.
-This metric is often overlooked, but it is very important.
-If a strategy’s capacity is small, it may not be able to maintain the promised return rate when the capital scale exceeds a certain amount.
+• Strategy Capacity: Determines the amount of capital a strategy can manage without degrading performance, crucial for evaluating scalability.
+This indicator is often overlooked but very important.
+If a strategy has small capacity, it may not be able to maintain promised returns when the fund size exceeds a certain amount.

-• Market Adaptability: Whether the strategy’s performance is stable in different market environments (such as bull markets, bear markets, and volatile markets).
-An excellent strategy should be able to maintain consistency under various market conditions.
+• Market Adaptability: Whether the strategy performs stably in different market environments (bull markets, bear markets, sideways markets).
+An excellent strategy should maintain consistency under various market conditions.

 Annualized Return

-Annualized return is the most intuitive metric to measure the profitability of a strategy.
-It reflects the performance of the strategy within a year, and of course, the higher, the better.
-But it should be noted that annualized return cannot make any judgment alone and must be evaluated in combination with other metrics.
+Annualized return is the most intuitive indicator for measuring strategy profitability.
+It reflects the strategy's return performance over a year - of course, the higher, the better.
+However, it's important to note that annualized return alone cannot make any judgment; it must be combined with other indicators for comprehensive evaluation.

 Sharpe Ratio

-The Sharpe ratio is an important metric to measure the risk-adjusted return of a strategy.
+The Sharpe ratio is an important indicator for measuring risk-adjusted returns of a strategy.
 Its calculation formula is:

-Sharpe Ratio = (Average Return - Risk-Free Rate) / Standard Deviation of Return
+Sharpe Ratio = (Average Return - Risk-free Rate) / Standard Deviation of Returns

 It has two key points:

-• Average Return: Reflects the profit level of each trade, and of course, the higher, the better.
+• Average Return: Reflects the return level of each trade - of course, the higher, the better.

-• Standard Deviation of Return: Reflects the volatility of returns.
-The larger the standard deviation, the greater the volatility of returns, and the higher the risk.
+• Standard Deviation of Returns: Reflects the volatility of returns.
+The larger the standard deviation, the greater the return volatility and the higher the risk.

-The significance of the Sharpe ratio lies in its ability to eliminate strategies that achieve high returns due to luck.
-Generally:
+The important significance of the Sharpe ratio is that it can eliminate strategies that achieve high returns due to luck.
+Generally speaking:

-A Sharpe ratio over 1 is good; over 2 is considered excellent; over 3 is outstanding.
+A Sharpe ratio above 1 is already good; above 2 can be considered excellent; above 3 is outstanding.

 Number of Trades

-It should be noted that a high Sharpe ratio does not necessarily mean the strategy is excellent; there must also be a certain number of trades and market adaptability.
+It's important to note that a high Sharpe ratio doesn't necessarily mean the strategy is excellent; it must also have a certain number of trades and market adaptability.

-Generally, at least 50 independent trades are needed, and these trades should be distributed across different market conditions (such as bull markets, bear markets, and volatile markets) to have statistical significance.
+Generally speaking, at least 50 independent trades are needed, and these trades should be distributed across different market conditions (bull markets, bear markets, sideways markets) to have statistical significance.

 Maximum Drawdown

-Maximum drawdown is an important metric to measure the risk tolerance of a strategy.
-It reflects the maximum loss a strategy might face during the drawdown process.
-An excellent strategy needs to maintain resilience in the cyclical fluctuations of the market, and the maximum drawdown should be controlled within 10%.
-A drawdown exceeding 20% may lead to investor psychological collapse, triggering a wave of redemptions and causing the fund to collapse.
+Maximum drawdown is an important indicator for measuring a strategy's risk tolerance.
+It reflects the maximum loss a strategy might face during return retracement.
+An excellent strategy needs to maintain resilience during cyclical market fluctuations, with maximum drawdown controlled within 10%.
+Drawdowns exceeding 20% might cause investor psychological collapse, leading to redemption waves and fund collapse.

 Tail Risk

-Tail risk measures the maximum loss a strategy might face when a black swan event occurs.
-It is a quantitative assessment of extreme risks.
-The lower this metric, the better, and it should not exceed 20%.
-Note the difference between it and maximum drawdown; it refers to the strategy’s performance after the worst-case scenario in a power-law distribution.
+Tail risk measures the maximum loss a strategy might face when black swan events occur.
+It's a quantitative assessment of extreme risks.
+The lower this indicator, the better - it should typically not exceed 20%.
+Note the difference between this and maximum drawdown - it refers to strategy performance after the worst-case scenario in a power-law distribution occurs.

 Strategy Capacity

-Strategy capacity refers to the maximum amount of capital a strategy can manage without degrading performance.
-This metric is very important but often overlooked.
-If a strategy’s capacity is small, it may not be able to maintain the promised return rate when the capital scale exceeds a certain amount.
-Therefore, investors need to understand the source of the strategy’s profits: does it rely on arbitrage in a few opportunities, or can it participate in large asset transactions?
-You certainly do not want to invest in a ‘shrimp’ strategy but hope to invest in a ‘great white shark’ strategy.
+Strategy capacity refers to the maximum amount of funds a strategy can manage without reducing performance.
+This indicator is very important but often overlooked.
+If a strategy has small capacity, it may not be able to maintain promised returns when the fund size exceeds a certain amount.
+Therefore, investors need to understand the strategy's profit sources: does it rely on arbitrage in a few opportunities, or can it participate in bulk asset trading?
+You certainly don't want to invest in a "small fish" strategy but rather a "great white shark" strategy.

 Summary